Legal Experts Call for Generative AI Regulation, as Existing Laws Fail to Specify Direct Liability

 Working with The Coalition for Content Provenance and Authority (C2PA), Microsoft’s looking to add an extra level of transparency to AI-generated images by ensuring that all of its generated elements have these watermarks built into their metadata, so that viewers will have a means to confirm whether any image is actually real, or AI created.

-What does that mean from in a usage context?
-Well, right now, you are indeed free to use generative AI content, for personal or business reasons, though I would tread carefully if you wanted to, say, use a celebrity likeness.
+What does that mean from a usage context?
+Well, right now, you are indeed free to use generative AI content for personal or business reasons, though I would tread carefully if you wanted to, say, use a celebrity likeness.

 It’s impossible to know how this will change in future, but AI-generated endorsements like the recent fake Ryan Reynolds ad for Tesla (which is not an official Tesla promotion) seem like a prime target for legal reproach.